realjanpaulus/clusterpoems/README.md

 # Clustering poems

-Clustering files for the course "Clustering" at the Julius-Maximilians University Würzburg, SS20.
 In a series of experiments it was to be examined whether literary epochs were recognizable within a poetry corpus.
+A number of clustering methods were tried out for this purpose:
+- K-Means
+- DBSCAN
+- Gaussian Mixture Models
+- Hierarchical Clustering
+- Recurrent Autoencoder

 ## Project structure